intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 endmodule : ReuseExample
 ```

 This time we still assign `intermediate` three times, but it's only going into a single instance of `IncrModule`.
 And what's more, we're assigning it the same thing two of those times.
-You may guess that since we only created _one_ incrementer, it should only synthesize _one_ and thus the result should be `b` gets `a + 1`.
+You may guess that since we only created _one_ incrementor, it should only synthesize _one_ and thus the result should be `b` gets `a + 1`.
 But if you guessed that, you'd be wrong (for the tools tested, at least).
-In both simulation and synthesis, you get two incrementers and you still get `b = a + 2`!
+In both simulation and synthesis, you get two incrementors and you still get `b = a + 2`!

 ## Guarding Against "Write After Read"